opnsense/docs/source/manual/how-tos/sslvpn_instance_roadwarrior.rst

    Selecting the "Strict User/CN Matching" option warrants only matching user/certificate can login, when sharing a single vertificate between clients this option needs to be deselected.

+.. admonition:: Note  :sup:`4`

+   If you want all outgoing IP traffic to be redirected over the VPN, you can set the option to :code:`default`.
+   For this to work, a manual NAT outbound rule must be created.

 Next go to :menuselection:`Firewall --> Rules --> WAN` and add a rule to allow traffic on port :code:`1194/UDP` from the other host.
 At minimum we should add a rule similar to this one: